iucncsg.org

 27th Working Meeting of the Crocodile Specialist Group

 The 27th CSG Working Meeting will be held in Darwin, in the Northern Territory of Australia, on 16-19 April 2024, with Drone and Veterinary workshops to be held on 14 April, and meeting of the CSG Steering Committee on 15 April.
+The meeting website has been launched, and details are now available on venue, registration, accommodation, program, etc. Visit the website at: csg2024.com.

 -------------------------------------------------------------------------